The C. Ehrnrooth Helsinki Vascular & Skull-base Fellowship 2024

 • Dr. Tobias Rossmann (2022) is a board-certified neurosurgeon from Austria.
 His current scientific projects focus on cerebellar stroke and primary cns-lymphoma, and his PhD-thesis adresses the vascular anatomy of peripheral nerves.
 In addition to studying in Austria, Dr. Rossmann has also trained in Germany, South Africa, and Thailand.

 • Dr. Francesco Calvanese (2023) is a board-certified neurosurgeon from Italy, who completed his residency at San Raffaele Hospital in Milan in 2021.
-He then continued his training at the Hôpital Neurologique “Pierre Wertheimer” Bron in Lyon, Francebefore returning to Italy.
-During the fellowship in Helskini, he looks forward to improving his knowledge and practical skills in skull base and neurovascular microsurgery.
+He then continued his training at the Hôpital Neurologique “Pierre Wertheimer” Bron in Lyon, France before returning to Italy.
+During his fellowship in Helskini, he participated in more than 300 complex neurovascular and skull-base surgeries, practiced daily in the microsurgery laboratory, and was involved in research, reviews and clinical studies in these two fields.

 Discover the testimonials and experiences of past fellows here.